 Apple Watch 6 review: Other watchOS 7 features and Apple Fitness Plus

 Where Apple is gaining an edge over the best fitness trackers is in its preset workout library.
 The watchOS 7 update adds Dance, Functional Strength Training, Core Training and Cool Down activity tracking to the Apple Watch arsenal.

-Before the end of this year, Apple Fitness Plus will become available to Apple Watch customers.
-The forthcoming workout subscription service offers 10 types of classes taught by real instructors.
+It also supports Apple Fitness Plus, which become available to Apple Watch customers towards the end of 2020.
+The workout subscription service offers 10 types of classes taught by real instructors.
 Apple Fitness Plus costs $9.99 per month or $79.99 per year, although Apple Watch 6 purchasers will get 3 months free.
 See how to set up Apple Fitness Plus.

 A hand-washing timer, mobility metrics and watch face sharing are among the other notable watchOS 7 upgrades.
 I don’t find that the hand-washing timer performs well.
 The mobility metrics are excellent for helping older users keep tabs on things like walking speed, stride length and step asymmetry.
 Watch face sharing is neat, although I’m not getting close enough to anyone these days to see (and steal) their screen setup.

 The Apple Watch 6 is rated for the same 18-hour battery life as the Apple Watch Series 5, Series 4 and Series 3 before it.
 Although, as expected, I didn’t even get a full 18-hours on days I did GPS-guided workouts.
 We really would have liked to see some improvement in this area, but for now the daily change is still needed.

 On the bright side, the Apple Watch 6 can be charged to full in 90 minutes.
 It takes my Apple Watch 5 closer to 2 hours to fully charge.